qualia-bridge/kobraille/README.md

 - [x] v0.4 — Square roots (`\sqrt`)
 - [x] v0.5 — Trigonometric functions
 - [x] v1.0 — PyPI release 🚀
+- [ ] v1.1 — Full validation of Alphabetic Braille using in Korea
+- [ ] v2.0 — To be continued
+- [ ] v3.0 — To be continued

 ---